What Is a Subject Matter Expert? A Career Guide

 Qualities distinguishing good subject matter experts from exceptional ones include a reputation built on respect and integrity.
 They can solve problems within the scope of their expertise and explain complex information simply, helping others understand the details and concepts.

-What does a subject matter expert do?
+What do subject matter experts do?

 • Gathering information relative to the task and reviewing it for accuracy